-Several studies have been conducted to test simvastatin as a potential treatment for multiple sclerosis.
+Several studies have been conducted to test simvastatin as a potential treatment for MS.

-The Phase 2 MS-STAT study (NCT00647348) showed that simvastatin can reduce the rate of brain atrophy in people with secondary progressive multiple sclerosis (SPMS).
 Patients who took simvastatin (80 mg daily for two years) had a 43 percent lower rate of brain atrophy and better scores on the Expanded Disability Status Scale (EDSS) and Multiple Sclerosis Impact Scale (MSIS-29).
 The results are published in the medical journal The Lancet.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.